garrandall/popular-music-data/tracks/you-can-t-hurry-love-phil-collins.md

 Before loneliness
 Will cause my heart, heart to break?

-No, I cant bear to live my life alone
+No, I can't bear to live my life alone
 I grow impatient for a love to call my own
 But when I feel that I, I can't go on
 Well these precious words keep me hanging on